gulpjs/gulp/docs/CLI.md

 - `--no-color` will force gulp and gulp plugins to not display colors even when color support is detected
 - `--silent` will disable all gulp logging

-The CLI adds process.env.INIT_CWD which is the original cwd it was launched from
+The CLI adds process.env.INIT_CWD which is the original cwd it was launched from.

 ### Tasks